tarcinapp/entity-persistence-service/README.md

 - Spins up an in-memory MongoDB instance, for non-production environments
 - Ready to integrate with entity-persistence-gateway
 - Resources created through gateway are kept private to the creator users, and visible only to the creators
 - Ready to create and query resources.
-See [Endpoints Reference](#endpoints-reference) for more information about the endpoints.
+See [Endpoints Reference](#endpoints-reference) or take a look at the [OpenAPI Specification](https://redocly.github.io/redoc/?url=https://raw.githubusercontent.com/tarcinapp/entity-persistence-service/refs/heads/dev/openapi.json) for more information about the endpoints.
 - An empty request to `POST /entities` will create a new entity with following properties:
   <p align="left">
     <img src="./doc/img/request-response.png" alt="Tarcinapp Data Model">